carolynngo11/readme-generator/README.md

 # README Generator

+a

 ## Description
-Creating a generator that automatically creates a README file to projects.
+The premise of this project is to create a README generator so that users can automatically generate a README file without having to format anything.

 ## Table of Contents